floriankulig/SortingVisualizer/README.md

 ## ENG

 This Python-Program visualizes multiple different sorting algorithms.
-At the moment only one algorithm is implemented.
+At the moment only one algorithm (merge-sort) is implemented.
 More will follow soon.

 The program gets executed by running the 'main.py'-file.